-What Position is Right for you?
+What Program and Position is Right for you?

-EarthCorps has three main positions for AmeriCorps and international participants: Corps Member, Crew Leader and Volunteer Specialist.
-Take a look at the position overviews to see which one is the best fit for you!
+EarthCorps has three Corps Programs: EarthCorps Crews, EarthCorps Volunteers, and EarthCorps Specialists.
+Take a look at the program overviews to see which one is the best fit for you!

-As a corps member, you’ll be rolling up your sleeves to implement environmental restoration projects around Seattle and western Washington.
+EarthCorps Crew is EarthCorps’ signature Conservation Corps program!
+In the EarthCorps Crew program, you’ll be rolling up your sleeves to implement environmental restoration projects around Seattle and western Washington.

-You’ll have the opportunity to work on a wide range of projects throughout the Puget Sound region, which may include invasive plant removal (both manual and through herbicide application), native plant installation, trail construction and maintenance, and volunteer management.
+You’ll have the opportunity to work on a wide range of projects throughout the Puget Sound region, which may include invasive plant removal (both manual and through herbicide application), native plant installation, trail construction and maintenance, and stream and salmon habitat restoration.
 Projects take place in a variety of urban, suburban, and rural settings.
-Workdays are from 7:30 am – 5:00 pm, and many volunteer events are held during weekends.
+Workdays are from 7:30 am – 5:00 pm, including some weekends.

 Service Learning /ˈsərvəs ˈlərniNG/ NOUN: An experiential education strategy that integrates meaningful community service with instruction and reflection.

 EarthCorps’ emphasis on service learning takes our conservation corps program to the next level.
-The corps program devotes time to professional and personal growth through workshops and trainings that provide deeper context for the field work, as well as helping you explore your leadership potential.
+The EarthCorps Crew program devotes time to professional and personal growth through workshops and trainings that provide deeper context for the field work, as well as helping you explore your leadership potential.
 Topics include basic Pacific Northwest botany and ecology, environmental restoration theories and concepts, natural resource management, global environmental issues, and interpersonal and cross-cultural communication.
 You will also take part in two or three multi-day, off-site retreats.

-AmeriCorps Members (for U.S. residents)
+AmeriCorps Crew Members (for U.S. residents)

-The AmeriCorps corps member positions run February through December each year.
+The AmeriCorps crew member positions run February through December each year.
 In addition to a monthly stipend, AmeriCorps members can earn an AmeriCorps Education Award after completion of the full program.
 Occasionally, short term positions become available throughout the year.
-Read a full position description from a past posting here: AmeriCorps Member Position Description.
+Read a full position description from a past posting here: AmeriCorps Crew Member Position Description.

-International Corps Members (for non-U.S. residents)
+International Crew Members (for non-U.S. residents)